Regulated control schemes

 RCSs legislated under regulation

-- New Zealand Legislation: Animal Products (Regulated Control Scheme – Limited Processing Fishing Vessels) Regulations 2001
+- Animal Products (Regulated Control Scheme – Limited Processing Fishing Vessels) Regulations 2001

-- New Zealand Legislation: Animal Products (Regulated Control Scheme – Bivalve Molluscan Shellfish) Regulations 2006
+- Animal Products (Regulated Control Scheme – Bivalve Molluscan Shellfish) Regulations 2006

-- New Zealand Legislation: Animal Products (Regulated Control Scheme – Contaminant Monitoring and Surveillance) Regulations 2004
+- Animal Products (Regulated Control Scheme – Contaminant Monitoring and Surveillance) Regulations 2004

-- New Zealand Legislation: Animal Products (Regulated Control Scheme – Dairy Export Quota Products) Regulations 2008
+- Animal Products (Regulated Control Scheme – Dairy Export Quota Products) Regulations 2008

-Some of the requirements are elaborated in more detail in specifications or notices issued under the regulations.
+Some of the requirements are explained in more detail in specifications or notices issued under the regulations.

 RCSs under section 60 of the APA